 You should also look at the market value of properties in the surrounding area and see how the cost of land compares.

 There are two levels of planning permission available.
 There’s outline planning permission and detailed/full planning permission.

 Note: Outline planning permission is usually valid for three years, before re-application is needed.

-On the plus side, when you self build you only need to pay stamp duty on the cost of the plot itself.
+When building your own home, you only need to pay stamp duty on the cost of the plot itself.
 You don’t pay any stamp duty on the value of the completed property, unlike when you buy an existing property.

-2% stamp duty is charged on the next £125,000 (land value £125,001 to £250,000)
+After that, 2% stamp duty is charged on the next £125,000 (land value £125,001 to £250,000)

-5% is charged on the next £675,000 (land value £250,001 to £925,000)
+After that, 5% is charged on the next £675,000 (land value £250,001 to £925,000)

-10% stamp duty on the next £575,000 (land value £925,001 to £1,500,000)
+After that, 10% stamp duty on the next £575,000 (land value £925,001 to £1,500,000)

 How many bedrooms and bathrooms will you need?